NyteshadeXT/PF2e-Vault/8) Adventures/8B - The Runecutter's Ruin (D186).md

 > ### Rune Transference
 > When Jorag is knocked out or killed, his neck runes dissipate and re-form on one of the adventurers.
 Any character could gain it, but it’s likely to jump to another heavily armored and armed melee combatant.
 It avoids a character who already has a rune.
 The rune transfers immediately—the new bearer is able to use it right away.
 Meanwhile, Jorag dissipates in a gout of flame.

-The monsters have been warned about the adventurers’ arrival by the sound of fighting outside.
+The monsters have been warned about the adventurers’ arrival by the sound of fighting outside.
 Make a [[skills#Stealth|Stealth]] check for the gargoyle.
 If the gargoyle beats them, it doesn’t make itself known until its initiative.
 Otherwise, the adventurers notice the gargoyle when they enter.

 When the adventurers open the metal double doors, read:
 > [!note]+ Read Aloud